-Source: SCAG 2016-2040 RTP/SCS Final Growth Forecast by Jurisdiction the general magnitude of the growth assumptions estimated by SCAG in its regional planning program (i.e., Connect SoCal) and the City of Riverside General Plan.
+Source: SCAG 2016-2040 RTP/SCS Final Growth Forecast by Jurisdiction 1 percent increase from 2020 to 2040 the general magnitude of the growth assumptions estimated by SCAG in its regional planning program (i.e., Connect SoCal) and the City of Riverside General Plan.

-Based on the analysis above, the change in City housing and population projections if the Proposed Project was built would not change the SCAG projections by any demonstrable amount for 2035 or 2040.
+Based on the analysis above, the change in City housing and population projections if the Proposed

+Project was built would not change the SCAG projections by any demonstrable amount for 2035 or 2040.
 Therefore, the direct increases in population as a result of the Proposed Project would be within